People Bicycled With Us

 We were at one end of a giant lake while our destination for the day, Dospat, was at the other end.
 Thinking we had a comfortable afternoon’s cycling along the lake, we set off for the final 20km.
 We even managed a stop at the lakeside for an impromptu swim.
 I just dozed in the shade of some trees, but everyone else went in to various depths.
 Our “easy” ride to Dospat took a turn for the worse shortly after that though as the road headed away from the lake and began to climb.
 The last 5km really ramped up and I think it must have averaged around 8% for this section.
 When we reassembled at the top, Bob reckoned that we were back up over 1400 metres again and it felt like it.
 After stopping to admire the views of Dospat and the lake it was a rapid descent to the town, arriving around 7pm.

-Our resting place for the night was the Hotel Diamond.
-The girls had a triple room for £18 while Justin and I decided to splash out £9 each and have our own single rooms.
+to splash out £9 each and have our own single rooms.
 What kind of room do you get for £9 I hear you ask.
 Well we were given a large twin room each anyway with en suite facilities.
 There was a fridge, a minibar and Bolton Wanderers versus Manchester United live on the TV.
 I didn’t want to leave.

 That night we ate in the hotel restaurant and, thanks to Bob, ended up with really enjoyable meals.
 Most people went for a local fish delicacy that seemed to be related to trout, and it went down well with a couple of bottles of white wine and rakya.
 We talked of wine, food, cycling, Bulgaria and many other topics.
 Along with the now regular lessons on the Bulgarian language.
 In what seemed like no time at all, over three hours had flown by and it was time for bed.